• Skip to primary navigation

 1st bread dough (yeast starter):

-• Sift the rye flour into a bowl and mix it with the dry yeast.
-Dissolve the honey or sugar in lukewarm water and pour it into the bowl of flour.
-Use a wooden spoon to make a thick dough.
-Let the dough rise in a warm place for 60 minutes - I put the dough in my oven with a pot of hot water on the bottom.
+- Sift 1 cup rye flour into a bowl and mix it with 1 1/2 teaspoons active dry yeast.
+Dissolve 1 teaspoon honey or sugar in 2/3 cup lukewarm water, then pour it into the bowl with the flour.
+Use a wooden spoon to stir the mixture into a thick dough.
+Let the dough rise in a warm place for 60 minutes – I suggest placing the dough in your oven with a pot of hot water at the bottom.

 2nd bread dough (add to the starter):

-• Add all-purpose flour, crushed caraway seeds, salt, shredded boiled potato (or mashed potato puree), and lukewarm water to the fermented starter.
+- Add 3 cups all-purpose flour, 3 teaspoons caraway seeds (crushed), 2 teaspoons salt, 1 small potato (boiled, cooled and shredded), and 2/3 cup lukewarm water to the fermented starter.

-• Prepare a round bowl and a clean tea towel.
+- Prepare a round, deep bowl and a clean tea towel.
 Dust the cloth evenly with flour and line the bowl with it.
 Carefully transfer the raised dough to a bowl lined with a floured tea towel.
 Cover the bowl with a clean tea towel or plastic wrap and let it rise for another 30-45 minutes.

-• About half an hour before the bread is proofed, turn the oven to 450°F (230°C).
-Place the Dutch oven, including the lid, in the preheated oven and let it heat up.
+- About half an hour before the bread is proofed, turn the oven to 450 °F. Place the Dutch oven, including the lid, in the preheated oven and let it heat up.

-• Prepare a cooling rack and heat-resistant oven gloves on the table next to the oven.
+- Prepare a cooling rack and heat-resistant oven gloves, placing them next to the oven.
 Open the oven and, if it has telescopic rails, slide them and the pre-heated dish out.
 With gloves on, carefully remove the lid and place it on the cooling rack.

-• Put the raised bread into the pot.
+- Put the risen bread into the pot.
 Cover it with the lid, slide the rails back in, and close the oven door.
-Bake covered for 30 minutes, then remove the lid, reduce the temperature to 375°F (190°C), and bake for another 10 minutes or until a crusty skin forms.
+Bake covered for 30 minutes, then remove the lid, reduce the temperature to 380 °F, and bake for another 10 minutes or until a crusty skin forms.

 Notes